acts-project/acts-project.github.io/docs/integration.md

 ## Technical integration

-In order to use ACTS in your project, you need to integrate it in your build.
+In order to use Acts in your project, you need to integrate it in your build.
 Currently, only CMake-based builds are supported.

-## Customizing ACTS
+## Customizing Acts

-ACTS can be customized in several ways in order to allow seamless integration in the experiment software.
+Acts can be customized in several ways in order to allow seamless integration in the experiment software.

 ### <a name="integration_output">Screen output logging</a>

-A default screen logging system is integrated in ACTS, but can be replaced with the experiment's logging system.
+A default screen logging system is integrated in Acts, but can be replaced with the experiment's logging system.

 ### Plugins at compile time

-Several implementation details of ACTS can be reconfigured at compile time.
-These are header-only files that exchange the default implementations of ACTS.
+Several implementation details of Acts can be reconfigured at compile time.
+These are header-only files that exchange the default implementations of Acts.

 #### Change of parameter definition